cs544-wisc/f23/p8/README.md

 ## Testing

+Download the latest `tester.py`, `nbutils.py` and `autograde.py`.
 Run the following to check that your cell outputs are reasonable:

 ```bash
 python3 autograde.py